+'''

 do 'stat.pl';

-is just like
+is largely like

 eval 'cat stat.pl';

+'''

-except that it's more efficient and concise, keeps track of the current filename for error messages, searches the @INC directories, and updates %INC if the file is found.
+except that it's more concise, runs no external processes, keeps track of the current filename for error messages, searches the @INC directories, and updates %INC if the file is found.
 See "@INC" in perlvar and "%INC" in perlvar for these variables.
 It also differs in that code evaluated with do FILENAME cannot see lexicals in the enclosing scope; eval STRING does.
 It's the same, however, in that it does reparse the file every time you call it, so you probably don't want to do this inside a loop.